British Virgin Islands

 Rates during the winter season are quoted for seven nights’ exclusive hire of The Lodge for 18 guests, and are priced in Swiss Francs.

-You can reserve individual rooms at The Lodge during the winter season during our special Hotel Weeks.
-If you're interested in booking a stay, please take a look on our offers page.
+You also can book an individual room at The Lodge over the winter season during our special Hotel Weeks.

 Book a stay